Bhopal Conference: Outcome

 The Declaration that was agreed by the Conference proposed that the state "democratise capital" by allocating funds for the Dalit and Tribal communities that would enable them to invest both in developing their skills and their opportunities to enter the free market economy.
 It wanted compulsory, free education and a rearrangement of land ownership so that families had sufficient for sustainable cultivation.
 Furthermore, it appealed for both the public and the private sector to embrace the concepts of "Supplier Diversity" and "Dealership Diversity" that would ensure a market for the output of Dalit capitalism.
 Other aspects included a desire to see the job reservation scheme extended to encompass the Indian judiciary, an end to manual scavenging, a full application in spirit as well as law of the 1989 Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, and recognition of the particular problems faced by women of the Scheduled Castes and Tribes.

 The 21 points that formed the Declaration were subsequently examined in more detail by specialist committees that were established for that purpose.
 Their remit was to propose strategies based upon the principles that had been declared.
 Those proposals were submitted to the Government of Madhya Pradesh, which accepted them on the first anniversary of the Conference in 2003.

+Recent research shows that Dalit entrepreneurs have benefited from the Bhopal Conference, as it offered them opportunities to establish businesses, mainly through reservations in public procurement.